spiral-packages/grpc-shared/README.md

 - PHP 8.3 or higher
 - Composer installed
+- Your forked and customized version of this generator
 - Access to your proto files repository

 ### 1.1 Create Proto Files Repository